python/devguide/documentation/style-guide.rst

    always one word and both forms start with a lowercase 'r'.

 time zone
-   Spell out as two words when talking about the real-world concept.
+   When referring to a Python term like a module, class, or argument spell it as one word with appropriate markup (for example, ``:mod:`timezone```).
-   Only spell as one word when referring to a Python term like a module, class, or argument.
+   When talking about the real-world concept spell it as two words with no markup.

 Unicode
    The name of a character coding system.
 This is always written